Blogging is one the best ways to drive traffic to websites and engage with audiences.

 If you’ve got a written blog as well, you should be writing about your video blogs and embedding links in your content to drive more traffic to your videos.

-Again, I’d start with YouTube first.
-But some video bloggers like to use other distribution channels, such as blip.tv or Vimeo.
+Again, we’d start with YouTube first.
+But some video bloggers like to use other distribution channels, such as Vimeo.

 12. Keep recording

-You won’t use every piece of film you record.
-Don’t be afraid to tape as much content as you can.
+You won’t use every piece of film you record but don’t be afraid to tape as much content as you can.

 That’s why it’s important to have a camera with you as often as possible.